apleus/ci_data/README.md

-# ci_data
+# End-To-End ELT Pipeline for Customer Intelligence

-End-to-end automated ELT pipeline that scrapes product reviews and metadata for competing Amazon products daily, then validates, transforms, and summarizes data in a dashboard.
+Automated pipeline that scrapes product reviews and metadata for competing Amazon products daily, then validates, transforms, and summarizes data in a dashboard.

-## Dashboard

-TODO: insert dashboard image

 ## Pipeline Architecture